mohitpai/journey-optimizer.en/help/using/landing-pages/create-lp.md

 1. Edit the content of your page using the content designer.
 Learn how to define landing page content [here](design-lp.md).

+    >[!NOTE]
+    >
+    >You can insert a link to the primary page from any subpage of the same landing page.
+For example, to redirect users who made a mistake and want to subscribe again, you can add a link from the confirmation subpage to the subscription primary page.
+Learn how to insert links in [this section](../design/message-tracking.md#insert-links).

 1. Define your landing page URL.
 The first part of the URL requires you previously set up a landing page subdomain.
 [Learn more](../configuration/lp-subdomains.md)

     >[!CAUTION]